thomasvm/thomasvm.github.io/_posts/2015-03-17-open-source-net-libraries-that-make-your-life-easier.markdown

   inherit from, no attributes have to added to it, it just needs to be a public method.
 This allows you to structure your background jobs as you see fit.

-* While It Just Works when you add it to an ASP.net application, you're not restricted to it You can schedule and process the jobs basically anywhere: Windows Services, Console Applications, Azure Web works, ....
+* While It Just Works when you add it to an ASP.net application, you're not restricted to it.
+  You can schedule and process the jobs basically anywhere: Windows Services, Console Applications, Azure Web workers, ....
 If you include this in your application, you know that you will be able to take your code and split it into different components if needed.
 And Hangfire will still be able to do the processing.